andruuhurst/vine/README.md

 ## Getting Started

-Download and Install the theme.
+Download and add theme to the WordPress themes directory.

-or clone the git repository
+Or clone the git repository into the themes directory.
 ```
 git clone https://github.com/borozcod/vine.git
 ```